tacoinfra/tezos-kms/README.md

 ## About

-`tezos-kms` is a library which contains utilities for utilizing secp256k1 with keys stored in [AWS KMS](https://aws.amazon.com/kms/) for operations in [Tezos](https://tezos.com/).
+`tezos-kms` is a typescript library which provides functionality for using keys stored in [AWS KMS](https://aws.amazon.com/kms/) for operations in [Tezos](https://tezos.com/).

 ## Configuration